SovereignCloudStack/standards/README.md

 * What did you do?
 * What did you expect?
 What happened instead?
 * Have you done this successfully before?
 What changed?
+* Can this be reproduced?
+Occasionally?
+Reliably?
+How?
+* Any analysis you have done?
+Experiments and their results?
+Log files?

 # Other resources